Cornbread (graffiti artist): Tagging in the 1960s and 1970s

 When McCray was released from the YDC, he went to Strawberry Mansion Junior High School.
 There, he developed a crush on a girl named Cynthia Custuss.
 To win her attention, he wrote "Cornbread Loves Cynthia" all over North Philadelphia.
 After winning over Cynthia, he continued tagging North Philadelphia.

 In 1971, Cornelius Hosey was shot dead in gang warfare, and Philadelphia newspapers incorrectly identified him as Cornbread, the tagger.

 Cornbread then decided to make a captivating and unusual come back to win over media attention, after they falsely pronounced his death.
-He decided to 'bomb' the whole Philadelphia Zoo with his tag and finally wrote "Cornbread Lives" on a tame elephant that he had met a few days prior.
-Due to this, he was arrested and had to serve community service.
+This wouldn’t be the first fabrication that Cornbread would engage in to bolster his image, as he has already been exposed for lying about many aspects of his graffiti career, including his alleged tagging of an elephant at the Philadelphia Zoo.

 The Anti-Graffiti Network and Mural Arts

 In 1984, Mayor Wilson Goode founded the Anti-Graffiti Network and recruited McCray to help him stop the inner-city youth from tagging.
 The Anti-Graffiti Network eventually turned into Mural Arts Program, the largest public art program in the United States.

 In 2011, a local mural tour in West Philadelphia called Love Letters drew its inspiration from 1967's "Cornbread Loves Cynthia".